LuminareMed/quickscreen-translations/README.md

 Some notes for contributors and developers:

-- We want to keep "one line, one translation" convention and have the lines in all of the language files match-up 1-for-1
+- We want to keep a "one line, one translation" convention
+- All of the lines in the dictionary files should match 1-for-1
-- There is a lightweight [test script](test.js) to verify the format (also runs via a GitHub Action on every commit and PR)
+- There is a lightweight [test script](test.js) to verify this format (also runs via a GitHub Action on every commit and PR)
 - The translations always fall back to the english resource-id, so please no english text in the language files.
 - In general, if you see a `FIXME` comment in a language file, then that is an opportunity for a translation

 ## License